Sponsors: Megan, Molly, Jordan, Forsty. Thank you for your support~

-Agnis pulled the sword out of Zero’s shoulder, and pulled him away from Salik rampaging hand.
+Agnis pulled the sword out of Zero’s shoulder and pulled him away from Salik’s rampaging hand.
 A deadly whirling roar fired out from Salik’s mouth.
-The whirlwind-like attack pushed everyone back, following after was an electric blast.
-It’s body color turned from ashen to vibrant, moving dimensions.
+The whirlwind-like attack pushed everyone back, and following after was an electric blast.
+Its body color turned from ashen to vibrant, moving dimensions.

-Zeraph, Zero, and Agnis was caught up in its electric blast, unable to move.
-Large swarms of Frogmen hopped towards them to kill them in their immobile state.
+Zeraph, Zero, and Agnis were caught up in its electric blast, unable to move.
+Large swarms of Frogmen hopped toward them to kill them in their immobile state.

 “Captain!”
-A blur of black and gold sprung forward, guarding all three of them from the Frogmen’s attack.
-Their group followed after, pushing back the Frogmen from over running them.
+A blur of black and gold sprung forward, guarding all three of them against the Frogmen’s attack.
+Their group followed after, pushing back the Frogmen from over-running them.

 Sekka swirled around, bashing them with her golden tail.
-Light magic arrows flew all around her causing devastation, every step she took.
-To see two large dragons fighting side-by-side was truly an extraordinary sight to see, especially of two opposing dragon forces that even through endless generation would always quarrel against one another.
+Light magic arrows flew all around her, causing devastation with every step she took.
+To see two giant dragons fighting side-by-side was truly an extraordinary sight, especially of two opposing dragon forces that, even through endless generations, would always quarrel against one another.

 “Thanks to you.”
-Zero was was helped up by Agnis.
+Agnis helped up zero.
 The stunning effect was finally gone, allowing them to get up.

 “I’m glad you’re okay, Captain.
 That was a sweet attack~” Valiant happily squashed a Frogman with his claws.
-A sickening squish could be heard, but this did not phase Valiant at all.
+A sickening squish could be heard, but this did not phase Valiant.

-Instead, Reed who was on his back, twitched and look like she was about to hurl.
+Instead, Reed, who was on his back, twitched and looked like she was about to hurl.

 “That’s what I say to Valiant all the time!”
-Reed threw up her hands in the air, completely understanding Agnis point.
+Reed threw her hands in the air, completely understanding Agnis’s point.